cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 ### 1.1 Motivation

-From ‘primordial soup’ to the vast array of biodiversity we see today, evolution and these origins of multicellularity still fascinate and elude scientists\[reference 1\].
-Accounts of the number of independent events that led to multicellularity differ amongst the scientific community\[reference 2\], although there is a consensus that this happened once in the Animalia/Metazoan lineage\[references 2,3\].
+\<\<\<\<\<\<\< HEAD The origins of multicellularity that led to the biodiversity of today, is a complex topic that still fascinates and eludes scientists\[reference 1\].
+This can be attributed to the fact that multicellularity was not a singular event \[bonner paper, Parfrey paper, Ruiz-trillo paper\] and accounts of the number of independent events that led to multicellularity differ widely amongst the scientific community, although there is a consensus that this happened once in the Animalia/Metazoan lineage\[references 2,3\].
+Recent molecular evidence indicates that the earliest metazoan (i.e. first multicellular animal) traces back 600 million years \[morris, sebé-pedrós\].
+Ultimately, multicellularity is a fascinating topic of investigation as it highlights how convergent evolution can repeatedly employ the same strategy in face of a multitude of reasons, such as in response to selective pressures or, in a more speculative sense, due to some universal trajectory that life tends to follow.

+Investigating the mechanisms that allows multicellularity to emerge is fundamental to properly formulate meaningful hypotheses that can link or (reveal the independency of) the multiple emergency of multicellularity events.
+Independent of the approach, nowadays this research is inseparable of genomics.
 Advances in sequencing and reduction in cost has led to increase in whole genomic sequences of both the Bilateria (the clade of most animal species) and the non-bilateran species, providing insight into the molecular mechanisms that govern multicellularity \[reference 4\].
 The four non-bilaterian metazoan lineages are the Porifera (sponges), Placozoa, Cnidaria (corals, jellyfish and sea anemones) and Ctenophora (comb jellies)\[5\].

-Ctenophores are a gelatinous phylum of marine metazoans with approximately 150 known species and in contrast to other basal metazoans they have both a nervous system and a mesoderm-derived muscular system\[reference 6\].
+The Ctenophora are a gelatinous phylum of marine metazoans with approximately 150 known species and in contrast to other basal metazoans they have both a nervous system and a mesoderm-derived muscular system\[reference 6\].
 Ctenophores have been proposed as a model organism for understanding the evolutionary mechanisms of multicellularity in animals\[references 4,5\], however their phylogenetic placement is still widely debated\[references 5,7-8\].
+Ctenophores haven’t yet been fully explored and thus, they remain a promising and relatively unknown group.

 ![Schema of phylogenetic position of Mnemiopsis leidyi](https://github.com/cbarcl01/CB_BMEG591E-repository/blob/master/Group_Project/Mle.jpg)

 ### 1.2 Original Study

+The paper describes the first attempt to provide a reference genome to the ctenophore *Mnemiopsis leidyi*.
+Their results helped to propose Ctenophores as the sister-group to all other animals, also revealing a surprisingly complex set of neural genes similar to Sponges, providing another interesting question: if Ctenophores are the sister group and therefore, branching earlier than sponges, what happened to the nervous system in sponges?
+The results were provoking as they shook established hypothesis for the earliest branches of the animal tree of life.
+With the goal of understanding the emergence of multicellularity in animals, it only makes sense to spend efforts into having a relaible reference genome to one of the most promising model organisms for this research question.

 ##### 1.2.1 Sample collection and Genome Assembly